Who should buy the Under Armour Project Rock 2

 Updates to the Under Armour Project Rock 2

-- The new TriBase outsole aims to provide flexibility and ground contact in the right areas.
+- The new TriBase outsole provides flexibility and ground contact in the right areas.

 - A soft HOVR midsole encased in the firm Energy Web gives a better balance of stability and responsiveness.

-- The updated upper design is meant to give a more precise fit and enhanced support.
+- The updated upper design gives a more precise fit and enhanced support.

 Outsole for ground control

 The TriBase outsole was first introduced in the brand’s TriBase Reign cross-trainer.
-Considered a success, it’s been carried over to the PR 2.
+Considered by its wearers to be a success, it’s been carried over to the PR 2.
 Apart from protecting the shoe, it also ensures flexibility and ground control.

 The TriBase offers both upward and downward flexibility.
 The upward one is needed during such agile exercises as running and jumping.
-As for the downward flexibility, it helps the foot dig into the ground to achieve stability when lifting.
+As for the downward flexibility, it helps the foot dig into the ground, achieving stability when lifting.

-To help the wearer feel more grounded, the midfoot and heel parts of the outsole were made flat.
+The midfoot and heel parts of the outsole are flat, helping the wearer feel more grounded.
 The absence of lugs makes these areas thinner and closer to the surface.
-That way, the foot receives better ground feedback and can make micro-adjustments.
+Because of this, the foot receives better ground feedback and can make micro-adjustments.

 The texture of the rubber allows it to grip the gym flooring and avoid slippage.
 Additional rubber knobs in the forefoot further enhance the shoe’s traction.